wtlow003/staycation-portal/README.md

 ### Poetry

-This project adopts [poetry](https://python-poetry.org/) for dependency maangement.
+This project adopts [poetry](https://python-poetry.org/) for dependency management.

 To install all require packages and dependencies:
 ```bash